klahrich/chiefhustler/content/diary/99-le-style-cest-lhomme.md

 Again, I know that certainties don't exist.
 But that's my point.
 There are so many uncertainties, so many variables, that if we don't start from a place of ultra-high conviction driven by a simple yet profound thesis...we don't stand a chance.

+Leatt might be a great success, or not.
+I can't tell.
+I can't "see it" and it feels like a gamble.

 Joel Greenblatt said it best:

 <blockquote>